tomsonn/stonks/README.md

 # stonks
-Communication with TradingView API and bot implementation
+Communication with Binance API and bot implementation